Subgraph densities in Markov spaces: Preliminaries

 Every Markov space defines an operator $\Ab=\Ab_\eta:~L^1(\pi)\to L^1(\pi)$ by

 where $x'$ is the point obtained by a random step from $x$.
 The integral on the right is well-defined for $\pi$-almost-all $x\in J$.
 We call $\Ab$ the {\it adjacency operator} of the Markov space.
-This operator maps every subspace $L^p(\pi)$ into itself, and $\|\Ab\|_{p\to p}=1$ for every $p\in [1,\infty]$.
-The adjacency operator is monotone, self-adjoint, and $f\equiv 1$ is an eigenfunction with eigenvalue $1$.
-A monotone and self-adjoint bounded linear operator $L^1(\pi)\to L^1(\pi)$ is called a {\it graphop}, so the adjacency operator is a $1$-regular graphop.
-Conversely, every $1$-regular graphop defines a Markov space.
+This operator is contractive with respect to any $L^p$-norm $(p\ge 1)$.
+Hence it maps every subspace $L^p(\pi)$ into itself, and $\|\Ab\|_{p\to p}=1$ for every $p\in [1,\infty]$.
+The adjacency operator is monotone, self-adjoint, and $1$-regular (which means that $\one_J$ is an eigenfunction with eigenvalue $1$).
+A monotone and self-adjoint bounded linear operator $L^\infty(\pi)\to L^1(\pi)$ is called a {\it graphop}, so the adjacency operator, restricted to $L^\infty(\pi)$, is a $1$-regular graphop.